devdacian/ai-auditor-primers/primers/amy.vault.erc4626.primer.md

 - [ ] Liquidation-specific security measures
 - [ ] Precision loss prevention measures

+### Governance-Specific Checks

+- [ ] If getVotes overridden, verify getPastVotes also overridden
+- [ ] Custom voting logic applied to both current and historical
+- [ ] Blacklist/exclusion checks in both functions
+- [ ] Vesting tokens handled consistently
+- [ ] Auto-delegation reflected in checkpoints
+- [ ] Test with actual Governor contract, not standalone

 ## Invariant Analysis

 When analyzing vault implementations, identify and attempt to break these common invariants: